calebsponheim/intermittent_control_project/docs/dissertation_log.md

 https://www.cs.ubc.ca/~murphyk/Software/HMM/hmm.html

  For comparing across tasks, you need to be very careful about the number of trials, and the variability of trials.
 The safest option is probably cross-training.
 Can you train on the center-out and subsample from the RTP?
 Can you identify similar movement snippets from RTP that show up center-out?

+ list out the aims for the next couple weeks, share them with Nicho and Naama

+**plan for retreat, which is in TWO WEEKS** I'm not longer planning to do an exploration of the model, since I don't have enough time and I need to focus.
+So, the plan is to make a poster which will essentially be my dissertation proposal.

+**plan for sfn** this is a little more challenging.
+I worry that I promised too much with the abstract.
+So, there's something I need to do at the very least, which is to resort all the data I have.
+It's not enough to just do 190228 because it obviously DIDN'T WORK.
+So, this weekend, I need to do 2 ours of consulting work in addition to figuring out how to concatenate .ns6 files and pulling them into kilosort.

+### 9/7/19

+Note to self: you can merge nsx and mev files but only if they exist. i'm missing 190228am1.nev

+I may be able to create nev files from boss, but i need a USB key

+I could go on without the a part

+I will combine nsx and nev files to the best of my ability tomorrow

+offline sorter can read nsx but not nev

+### 10/4/19

+Well, it's been a while since I've updated this log.
+A lot has changed.

+A number of methods have been attempted to try and analyze the February 2019 data, all of which have essentially failed.
+I manually sorted units in Plexon Offline Sorter, but didn't end up porting those in to matlab.
+I filtered and classified units sorted by Kilosort2 for 190227, and pushed those into matlab so we could analyze things, in the hope that there were just problems with 190228.
+However, 190227, despite having fewer units (due to more stringent classifying on my part), failed to replicate the main result from Naama's 2018 paper.

+Throughout the analysis of my own data, I was being irresponsible in my selection of states and parameters; I was essentially picking numbers of states at random.
+As a result, Naama and Nicho recommended stepping back and doing some log-likelihood analysis.
+This involved running models for numbers of states between 2 and like 24-30, including running *multiple* models for each state number as to get a better estimate.
+These models took **forever** to run, being multiple days on my machine.

+using these log-likelihood estimations, we discovered that the LL for training data and test data display an inapropriate relationship, in that the test data shows a higher LL than the training data, which should be highly improbable.
+This turns out to be the case for all of our models, so we still don't know what's going on there.

+But!

+this is where take a turn for the better.
+Ish.

+Rockstar has a single day of data in which he performed RTP and center-out reaching, in the same format as Breaux.
+I analyzed that data, and the results have (so far) turned out to be similar to older RS results.
+I also crosstrained the models, and it looks like there are some significant differences.

+Talking to Naama now:

+- Don't use test data LL to determine the number of states.
+That's improper somehow.
+- For testing optimal state number, always use the same training trialset.
+- Ignore the LL of the testset.
+- The proper way to do this to
+- It's very important to think about running multiple runs.

+Byron yu course would be something to look into.

+Redo plots of snippets with color-coded to task

+overlap direction histograms of both tasks on top of one another

+find snippets of similar trajectory, and project them on neural axes.
+Is there a task dimension?

+take movement that is within some direction, and try to see if you see a task dimension.

+Find kinematically similar movements, plot them in neural space, look for a task dimension.

+Test each of your crosstrained model within its task as well.

+pick three numbers for numbers of states (have some reasoning for that number), and run with those choices.
+See how states are combined.

+is M1 a low-level area? is that the questions?

+- is the brain different, embedding a center-out reach in a sequence of movements versus stand-alone movements?
+NEW TASK